Arifureta: Anime

-The series aired from July 8 to October 7, 2019, on AT-X, Tokyo MX, SUN, and BS11.
-It ran for 13 episodes.
+The series aired from July 8 to October 7, 2019, on AT-X and other networks, and ran for 13 episodes.
 Two original video animations (OVA) were released with the second and third home video sets on December 25, 2019, and February 26, 2020.

-Funimation had licensed the series for an English simulcast and SimulDub.
-Following Sony's acquisition of Crunchyroll, the series was moved to Crunchyroll.
+Funimation licensed the series for an English simulcast and SimulDub, which following Sony's acquisition of the namesake platform, the series was moved to Crunchyroll.